-Initiatives to send more people from Rangpur division for overseas employment would have positive impact to reduce regional inequality.
+Initiatives to send more people from Rangpur division for overseas employment should have positive impact to reduce regional inequality.
 Special skill development programmes and credit support programmes should be developed towards this.
 Remittances should be encouraged to be used to stimulate productive ventures.

 Higher rate of public expenditure and extended coverage of social safety net programmes in the Rangpur division should be the norm.
-Ownership of productive assets by low income and land less households will need to be supported and opportunities will need to be created for them to take part in income generating activities.
-Micro- credit facilities should be expanded to the share croppers in the Rangpur division.
-Construction of gas transmission line to the Rangpur division would be expedited.
+Ownership of productive assets by low income and land-less households will need to be supported and opportunities will need to be created for them to take part in income generating activities.
+Micro-credit facilities should be expanded to the share croppers in the Rangpur division.
+Construction of gas transmission line to the Rangpur division should be expedited.

-Industrialization would be promoted in the Rangpur division to create jobs.
+Industrialization should be promoted in the Rangpur division to create jobs.
 Since private investment has less of an incentive to locate itself in these regions, this process needs to be implemented with the help of government support at least in the initial stages.
-Industrial policy would be made flexible to support investment in Rangpur division.
-Construction of industrial park and industrial zones would be established.
-Small and medium enterprise would be encouraged with low cost financing facilities.
-Rate of interest for bank finances would be lower in the Rangpur division which will increase investment.
-Special fiscal incentive such as tax holidays would be offered on a selective basis for high priority private investment in the Rangpur divisions industries.
+Industrial policy should be made flexible to support investment in Rangpur division.
+Construction of industrial park and industrial zones should be established.
+Small and medium enterprise should be encouraged with low cost financing facilities.
+Rate of interest for bank finances should be lower in the Rangpur division which will increase investment.
+Special fiscal incentive such as tax holidays should be offered on a selective basis for high priority private investment in the Rangpur divisions industries.

-The farmers in the Rangpur division would get priority in terms of agricultural subsidy.
-The Government will explore the possibility of increasing the provision of agricultural loan at a lower interest rate in the Rangpur division.
+The farmers in the Rangpur division should get priority in terms of agricultural subsidy.
+Government should take responsibility for increasing the provision of agricultural loan at a lower interest rate in the Rangpur division.

-Efforts will be made to expand BR- 33and Pariza rice in Rangpur division.
-Emphasis will be given to support the expansion of storage facilities for the poor and marginal farmers to for preserving their fish and agricultural products in order to get suitable price for their product in the market.
+Efforts will need to be made to expand BR- 33 and Pariza rice in Rangpur division.
+Emphasis shall har to be given to supporting the expansion of storage facilities for the poor and marginal farmers for preserving their fish and agricultural produce in order to get suitable price for their product in the market.

-Logistic support and technical advice will be provided to potential migrant workers through establishment of foreign employment exchanges in the lagging districts in cooperation with private sector.
+Logistic support and technical advice will need to be provided to potential migrant workers through establishment of foreign employment exchanges in the lagging districts in cooperation with private sector.

-Priority will be given to the lagging Rangpur division in the location of school and health facilities.
-Additionally, policies will be taken to ensure the availability of teachers and medical personnel in the remote area.
+Priority will need to be given to the lagging Rangpur division for sething up in the location of school and health facilities.
+Additionally, policies will need to be taken to ensure the availability of teachers and medical personnel in the remote area.

-Special emphasis will be placed on girl's education in Rangpur division.
+Special emphasis will have to be placed on girl's education in Rangpur division.
 This will help increase female labour participation as well as improve family welfare.

-The design of social protection schemes including employment guarantee schemes would consider the location issue very carefully, putting priority to the availability of these schemes in the Rangpur division.
+In designing social protection schemes, including employment guarantee schemes, the location issue should considered very carefully, putting priority to the availability of these schemes in the Rangpur division.

-The eradication of poverty and inequality and meeting of basic needs are the primary goals of the government.
-The present government of Bangladesh is very much hopeful in achieving the target of Millennium Development Goals (MDGs) as well as the targets of Vision-2021 related to poverty and inequality.
-This target may be fulfilling equally every region in the country- this is expectation of all.
+The eradication of poverty and inequality and meeting the basic needs are the primary goals of the government.
+The present government of Bangladesh is very much hopeful of achieving the target of Sustainable Development Goals (SDGs) as well as the targets of Vision-2021 related to poverty and inequality.
+This target may be fulfillied in every region of the country- this is the expectation of all.